 If you’re ready to apply for a personal loan, follow these four steps:

 - Compare lenders.
 Be sure to compare as many lenders as possible to find the right loan for your situation.
-Consider not only rates but also repayment terms, any fees charged by the lender, and eligibility requirements.
+Consider not only rates but also repayment terms, any fees the lender charges, and eligibility requirements.

 - Pick a loan option.
 After comparing lenders, choose the loan option that best suits your needs.